mfornace/nupack-docs-dev/sources/analysis.md

 Output:

 ```
+The equilibrium concentration of c is 2.452e-14 M
+The equilibrium concentration of (b) is 1.000e-09 M
+The equilibrium concentration of (a+a) is 3.418e-13 M
-The equilibrium concentration of (a+b) is 8.207e-14 M
+The equilibrium concentration of (b+b) is 3.162e-18 M
 The equilibrium concentration of (a) is 1.000e-06 M
-The equilibrium concentration of (b) is 9.999e-10 M
 ```

 Test tube ensemble pair fractions may be printed as follows: